artomweb/typewriterCentre/README.md

 See it [here](https://type.artomweb.com)
 ![](demo.gif)

-- The number at the beginning of each line is the number of spaces required to get to the beginning of that line
+- The number at the beginning of each line is the number of spaces required to get to the first letter
 - Numbers are red when the line requires a non-integer number of spaces, you can adjust the title width to find a solution with a whole number of spaces
 - The page details are saved to local storage so you don't have to input the page width each time